Skip to Content

 Personally, I love working with the Pomodoro technique (25-minute work + 5-minute break intervals).

-For example, recently I run a time audit for all blogging tasks.
+For example, recently I ran a time audit for all blogging tasks.

 Now I know that doing research takes me 1 Pomodoro or writing a text takes me 2 Pomodoro, etc.